Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Idiopathic fibrosing alveolitis (ICD-10 code: J84.1) refers to interstitial diseases of the lungs of unknown etiology.
-In medical literature, synonyms are used: Hammam-Rich's disease, acute fibrosing pulmonitis.
-Fibrotic dysplasia of the lungs.
-In children, idiopathic fibrosing alveolitis is rare.
+Idiopathic fibrosing alveolitis (ICD-10 code: J84.1) is an interstitial lung disease of unknown etiology.
+Medical literature uses synonyms: Hamman-Rich disease, acute fibrosing pulmonitis, fibrous dysplasia of the lungs.
+Idiopathic fibrosing alveolitis is rare in children.

 What causes idiopathic fibrosing alveolitis in children?

-A possible genetic predisposition is indicated by family cases of the disease.
-The pathogenesis of idiopathic fibrosing alveolitis is caused by pulmonary fibrosis, the deposition of immune complexes in the capillaries of the alveoli, and the influence of organ-specific antibodies.
+Family cases of the disease indicate a possible genetic predisposition.
+The pathogenesis of idiopathic fibrosing alveolitis is caused by fibrosis of the lung tissue, deposition of immune complexes in the alveolar capillaries, and the influence of organ-specific antibodies.
 The pathological process is localized in the alveolar interstitium, which leads to its diffuse fibrosis.

 Symptoms of idiopathic fibrosing alveolitis

-The acute onset of the disease is characterized by febrile temperature, dyspnea, dry cough.
-The onset of the disease is often subacute - there are complaints of increased fatigue, a rare cough, shortness of breath only with physical exertion.
-As the disease progresses, dyspnea increases, the chest becomes flattened, its excursion and circumference decreases, the amplitude of respiratory movements decreases, the body weight and height fall behind the norm, deformations of the distal phalanges of the fingers appear in the form of "watch glasses" and "drum sticks", acrocyanosis and cyanosis of the nasolabial triangle acquire a permanent character.
-At auscultation, scattered small bubbling wet or crepitic rales are heard.
+The acute onset of the disease is characterized by fever, dyspnea, and dry cough.
+The onset of the disease is often subacute - complaints of increased fatigue, rare cough, and dyspnea only during physical exertion appear.
+As the disease progresses, dyspnea increases, the chest flattens, its excursion and circumference decrease, the amplitude of respiratory movements decreases, body weight and height lag behind the norm, deformations of the distal phalanges of the fingers in the form of "watch glasses" and "drumsticks" appear and increase, acrocyanosis and cyanosis of the nasolabial triangle become permanent.
+Scattered fine-bubble moist or crepitant rales are heard on auscultation.

-Idiopathic fibrosing alveolitis has a steadily progressing course.
-Pressure in the pulmonary artery increases with the formation of a chronic pulmonary heart and right ventricular failure.
-Often, with idiopathic fibrosing alveolitis, complications develop in the form of arthritic syndrome, spontaneous pneumothorax, pleural exudates, and rarely pulmonary embolism.
+Idiopathic fibrosing alveolitis has a steadily progressive course.
+The pressure in the pulmonary artery increases with the formation of chronic pulmonary heart disease and right ventricular failure.
+Often, with idiopathic fibrosing alveolitis, complications develop in the form of arthritic syndrome, spontaneous pneumothorax, pleural exudates, and rarely - pulmonary embolism.

 What's bothering you?